 Most lenders require a Loan Policy when they issue you a loan.
 This Policy is based on the amount of your loan.
 The loan policy protects the lender’s interests in the property should a problem with the title arise.

-The owner’s policy (optional) but recommended is purchased by the buyer for a one-time fee and protects a homeowner’s investment in a property for as long as they or their heirs have an interest in the property.
+The owner’s policy is optional but recommended.
+This policy is purchased by the buyer for a one-time fee and protects a homeowner’s investment in a property for as long as they have an interest in the property.
 If an issue that is covered on the title should arise that was not found during the title search (omissions in deeds, mistakes in examining records, undisclosed heirs) the homeowner is protected.

 When title is recorded it appears in the public records.
 The purpose of recording the deed is to give “notice ” that you are now the owner of that particular piece of real property.
 Recording also allows you to track the chronological chain of title.
 If an individual would like to know who has ownership of a property, they are able can check the records of the county recorder for the county where the property is located.

-Survey’s are often required by the lender to ensure the property is worth the amount that they are insuring it for.
+Survey’s are often required by the lender.
+This is to ensure the property is worth the amount that they are insuring it for.
 A survey is done to reveal the exact property dimensions, size and location of the home on the property.
 The survey will also list any other improvements on the land.
 This could include something like a driveway that may be crossing a property line.

 Title Insurance protects your “title” or “ownership” of the property.
-It is different from most other types of insurance because it protects you against claims for past occurrences rather than issues that could occur in the future.
+Most other types of insurance protect you against claims for past occurrences rather than issues that could occur in the future.
 Common types of claims include errors in the public record, undiscovered Liens, omitted Heirs, and fraud.

 Have more questions?
 Visit our support page for frequently asked questions about title and about what we do or visit any one of our location pages to contact our experienced title team.